Ephemeral Wildflowers of the Kawarthas

 Wildflowers make up a significant proportion of the local terrestrial food web.
 They are species that have evolved to withstand the harsh Ontarian climate, with no artificial rendering from humans.
 Because of these factors, wildflowers are key to sustaining life in fragile ecosystems and are an indication of stellar biodiversity.
 To further this, several ephemeral wildflower species are relatively short-lived, meaning they are in bloom for a short duration—usually spanning only a couple of weeks—while deciduous foliage is still developing, and the wildflowers can harness the sun’s energy that freely reaches them!
 Ephemeral wildflowers exist in dense woodlands and do not gain great vertical height.
 The success rate of the growth of these species is directly dependent on the health of the understory ecosystem in which they inhabit.

 The Jefferey-Cowan Forest Preserve is located along the northern shoreline of Stony Lake, in Woodview.
 Its mature mixed-wood forest growth provides a fantastic understory ecosystem (with many nutrient-rich organic crevices and deciduous leaf litter) in which many Ontario wildflower species can thrive.
-In preparation for the upcoming Mother’s Day Wildflower Walk, we have complied a list of a few common species that are known to be in bloom this time of year.

 Here are some common wildflower species found within the Kawartha region: